This dialog is used to configure NC Drill file output options.

 Generate EIA Binary Drill File (.DRL) – use this option to generate a .DRL file.
 DRL is a binary format drill file.
 For a multi-layer PCB that incorporates blind and/or buried vias, a separate drill file for each layer pair is created with a unique file extension.

-The NC Drill files should be created with the same format as the Gerber files.
-For example, if the Gerber files have been configured to use the 2:4 format, then the corresponding NC Drill files should use the same format.
+The NC Drill files should be created in the same format as the Gerber files.
+For example, if the Gerber files have been configured to use the 4:3 format, then the corresponding NC Drill files should use the same format.
 If Gerber files have been generated with the coordinate position on the film set to use either the absolute or relative origin, the NC Drill files should ideally be generated using the same origin reference.

 Generated NC Drill Files